wearefractal/fusker/README.md

-**Fusker is a library to prevent and manage a multitude of attacks in nodejs**
+**Fusker is an application firewall that prevents and manages a multitude of attacks in nodejs**

 ![How it works](http://i.imgur.com/wkJdu.png)